 Yunderup Nature Observatory – photo Alan Notley

 For bookings and more information – please contact the Club Office.
-The club has a small boat, which is stored at North Yunderup nearby and used to provide transport to the Field Station, and for exploration of the Murray River and the east shore of the Harvey Estuary.
+You will need to have access to your own river transport to the Field Station, and for exploration of the Murray River and the east shore of the Harvey Estuary.
 For bird watchers, the Field Station is in an outstanding location, and for botanists the area provides much interest in winter and spring.

 The property has its own jetty for mooring small boats – photo Alan Notley